RahulDwivedi205/house_price/README.md

 ## Note

 This is a machine learning model.
 Predictions are estimates based on historical data.
-Actual prices may vary based on current market conditions.
+Actual prices may vary based on current market conditions..